 Registry participation is not limited to AFA members, although AFA members do receive reduced fees.
 The Registry is initially being offered as an "open registry."
-You do not have to be the breeder in order to register a specimen and, any species of bird can be registered, provided the specimen is positively identified in an acceptable manner.
+You do not have to be the breeder in order to register a specimen and any species of bird can be registered provided the specimen is positively identified in an acceptable manner.
 Ultimately, however, the Registry may be converted to a "closed" system where only the progeny of registered parents will be accepted.

-How does the Registry Work?
+How Does the Registry Work?

 The entire Registry program has recently been up-dated and revised.
-The application form is very easy to fill out by entering a limited amount of specific information and simply checking certain boxes and signing the application [see the insert in this issue for Registry forms].
+The application form is very easy to fill out by entering a limited amount of specific information and simply checking certain boxes and signing the application.
 Once a completed application form is validated and processed by the AFA Registrar, an official Registry Certificate is issued.
 All pertinent information pertaining to identifying the actual specimen is included on the certificate, but the certificate does not list the name or address of the individual registering the bird.
 A transfer of ownership form is printed on the back of the certificate.
 If a new owner wishes the ownership of the specimen to be entered into the Registry file, a transfer fee is required.
-The original certificate is surrendered to AFA, changes are up-dated and a new certificate is issued.
+The original certificate is surrendered to AFA, changes are updated and a new certificate is issued.